-Internship programs should have the same or similar process used for new employees.
-The organization should require interns to apply, meet internship criteria, interview and be placed appropriately.
+Internship programs often have the same or similar application process as used for new employees.
+The organization might require interns to apply, meet internship criteria, interview and be placed appropriately.
 This is a critical step in assuring a good match for the internship program needs.

 Most internship programs offer paid positions.
 In addition to a salary, internships can offer other benefits as well.
-Relocation costs, housing supplement and paid holidays are a few benefits that can be offered as part of an internship compensation package.
+Relocation costs, housing supplement and paid holidays are a few benefits that can be included in an internship compensation package.

 Like new employees, interns should go through a formal employee orientation process.
 Interns need to know the same information that employees do and should be held to the same standards, policies and procedures as other workers.
 Putting interns through a formal orientation process helps prepare them for the culture and work environment.

 It is important to assign a manager to the intern.
-Someone should be responsible to make sure the intern has the tools they need to do their job and to oversee the performance management of the intern.
-Interns benefit from understanding how organizations hold employees accountable and achieve business goals.
+Someone should be responsible to make sure the intern has the tools they need to do their job and to manage the performance of the intern.
+It is the manager’s responsibility to ensure that the intern understands how the organization communicates expectations, holds employees accountable and achieves business goals.

 Interns should go through a formal performance appraisal process.
 This should be done to assess the intern’s progress toward stated goals at the beginning of the internship.

 It is important to do exit interviews with interns to gain their perspective on the program.
-Soliciting their honest feedback can provide valuable feedback that can be incorporated into improvement plans for the program.
+Soliciting their honest feedback can provide valuable feedback that can be incorporated into improvements to the program.

 photo by: kcolwell